"Refrain from what is unwholesome, do good, purify the mind. This is the teaching of all enlightened persons."

 Mindfulness (Attention)

 At its core, sati functions through three linked capacities: intention (remembering to notice), attention (sustained, focused awareness of immediate experience), and attitude (the tone or quality with which awareness is held).
-Intention sets the purpose—why one returns to the breath, the body, or the sensations of a difficult conversation.
-Attention supplies the mechanism—choosing and sustaining a meditation object or open monitoring of phenomena as they arise and pass.
-Attitude shapes the response—non-reactivity, kindness, patience, beginner’s curiosity, and trust allow observation to reveal patterns without escalating reactivity or self-recrimination.

-The Four Foundations of Mindfulness (body, feeling-tone, states of mind, and dhammas) provide a structured field for that attention.
-Mindfulness of the body anchors awareness in the felt sense: breath, posture, movement, and the somatic textures of emotion.
-Mindfulness of feeling-tone distinguishes pleasant, unpleasant, and neutral experiences and notes their intensity and propensity to generate craving or aversion.
 Mindfulness of states of mind tracks mental qualities—distractedness, zest, dullness, agitation—so the practitioner can steer practice appropriately.
-Mindfulness of dhammas (teachings, mental objects) includes noticing the five aggregates, the hindrances, the factors of awakening, and the workings of dependent origination; it situates momentary phenomena in a causal framework that invites wise response.
+Mindfulness of contents of thought/Dhammas (teachings, mental objects) includes noticing the five aggregates, the hindrances, the factors of awakening, and the workings of dependent origination; it situates momentary phenomena in a causal framework that invites wise response.

 Practically, the work of mindfulness addresses human tendencies shaped by evolution—negativity bias, self-centeredness, and habitual reactivity.
 These tendencies are not moral failings to be condemned but adaptive patterns that require skillful mitigation.

-These are expressed in the attitudinal factors popularized in contemporary mindfulness instruction—non-judgment, patience, beginner’s mind, trust, non-striving, acceptance, and letting go—each of which tunes attention so it yields insight rather than reactivity.
+These tendencies are addressed in the attitudinal factors popularized in contemporary mindfulness instruction—non-judgment, patience, beginner’s mind, trust, non-striving, acceptance, and letting go—each of which tunes attention so it yields insight rather than reactivity.
 Non-judgment and non-reactivity prevent the cascade of rumination; patience and beginner’s mind slow habitual expectation; trust and non-striving allow practice to unfold without coercion; acceptance and letting go permit the natural dissipation of conditioned reactions.
 Together, these attitudes transform attention from an instrument of identification into a clarifying mirror.

-Importantly, mindfulness does not promise permanent happiness; it promises clearer seeing.
+Mindfulness does not promise permanent happiness; it promises clearer seeing.
 That clarity enables wise choices that reduce dukkha: recognizing craving as transient, seeing the contingency of anger, noting how identification with stories deepens suffering.

 Mindfulness also interacts with lived ethics.
 Skillful attention alters how one speaks, acts, and tends relationships.
 Before reacting—especially under stress—pausing to note body sensations, the feeling-tone, and the disposition of mind can create space to choose a response that aligns with compassion and wise conduct.
 In everyday life, micro-practices—brief pauses, single-breath resets, one-line journaling of a chosen wholesome seed—help counteract the brain’s negativity weighting by deliberately increasing the frequency of kind, clarity-driven actions.